Skip to navigation

 Participation in the incentive scheme is open to those with the legal right to take or kill deer on any landholding that has land within the LLTNP boundary.
 If a landholding is partly within the LLTNP boundary, then the whole landholding area will be eligible for the scheme.

-What we fund?
+What do we fund?

-• £100 per animal for any adult female or juvenile (male or female under one year of age) red, sika or fallow deer.
+• £100 per animal for any adult female or juvenile (male or female under one year of age) red, sika or fallow deer,

 • £70 per animal for any adult female or juvenile (male or female under one year of age) roe deer.